 You can set custom HTTP headers in your varnish configuration (VCL) based on the variables we expose.
 Use the geolocation features we have built into Varnish to create location-based tagging.
 We provide a list of geographic information based on a client's IP address.
-For a complete list of available geolocation variables, read about which geolocation features (/vcl/geolocation) are accessible via VCL.
+For a complete list of available geolocation variables, read about which geolocation features are accessible via VCL.

-In the example below, an HTTP header Fastly-GeoIP-CountryCode is created with the two letter country code of the client's IP address using VCL Snippets (/vcl/vcl-snippets/using-regular-vcl-snippets/).
+In the example below, an HTTP header Fastly-GeoIP-CountryCode is created with the two letter country code of the client's IP address using VCL Snippets.

 - 1. Log in to the Fastly web interface and click the Configure link. - 2.
 From the service menu, select the appropriate service. - 3.
-Click the Configuration button and then select Clone active.
+Click the Edit configuration button and then select Clone active.
 The Domains page appears. - 4.
 Click the VCL Snippets link.
 The VCL Snippets page appears. - 5.
 Click Create Snippet.
 The Create a VCL snippet page appears.

 - 6. In the Name field, type an appropriate name (e.g., GeoLocation Header). - 7.
-From the Type controls, select within subroutine.

-- 8. From the Select subroutine menu, select recv (vcl_recv). - 9.
+From the Type controls, select within subroutine. - 8.
+From the Select subroutine menu, select recv (vcl_recv). - 9.
 In the VCL field, add the following condition: